-Scope of works - Project 2 - Commercial Development Plan for the Jurien Bay Foreshore
+Scope of works - Project 2 - Commercial Development Plan for the Jurien Bay Foreshore framework for maintaining the foreshore amenity, improving tourist experiences and income generation (in lieu of rates).

 Review the existing guiding policy framework - 'Local Planning Policy 8.12 Mobile and Itinerant Vendors and Commercial Activities on Reserved Land (Including Foreshore)' for the consideration of approving trader licences on foreshore land.